 I met Joe in 2015, when I was a freshman at the College of Charleston, taking a Representations of the Holocaust course.
 The first time I heard his story tears filled my eyes and I felt an instant connection with him.
-I left his talk with a sure that everyone had the opportunity to hear his story.
-The words that he said kept gon' live.
-You tell this story for us, because we will not be here replaying in my mind: "This should not happen to anybody, to to tell this story forever."
-We promise to honor that wish. any humans, what they done to us."
+I left his talk with a sure that everyone had the any humans, what they done to us."